jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

   (f) that has entered into a compromise or arrangement with its creditors:
   (g) that is in voluntary administration under Part 15A.
 (2) This section also applies in relation to a company the liquidation of which has been completed whether or not the company has been removed from the New Zealand register.
-(3) The Registrar may, by notice in writing given to a person, prohibit that person from being a director or promoter of a company, or being concerned in, or taking part, whether directly or indirectly, in the management of, a company during such period not exceeding 5 years after the date of the notice as is specified in the notice.
+(3) The Registrar or the FMA may, by notice in writing given to a person, prohibit that person from being a director or promoter of a company, or being concerned in, or taking part, whether directly or indirectly, in the management of, a company during such period not exceeding 5 years after the date of the notice as is specified in the notice.
 Every notice shall be published in the Gazette.
-(4) The power conferred by subsection (3) may be exercised in relation to— (a) any person who the Registrar is satisfied was, within a period of 5 years before a notice was given to that person under subsection (5) (whether that period commenced before or after the commencement of this section), a director of, or concerned in, or a person who took part in, the management of, a company in relation to which this section applies if the Registrar is also satisfied that the manner in which the affairs of it were managed was wholly or partly responsible for the company being a company in relation to which this section applies; or
+(4) The power conferred by subsection (3) may be exercised in relation to— (a) any person who the Registrar or the FMA is satisfied was, within a period of 5 years before a notice was given to that person under subsection (5) (whether that period commenced before or after the commencement of this section), a director of, or concerned in, or a person who took part in, the management of, a company in relation to which this section applies if the Registrar or the FMA is also satisfied that the manner in which the affairs of it were managed was wholly or partly responsible for the company being a company in relation to which this section applies; or
-  (b) any person who the Registrar is satisfied was, within a period of 5 years before a notice was given to that person under subsection (5) (whether that period commenced before or after the commencement of this section), a director of, or concerned in, or a person who took part in, the management of, 2 or more companies to which this section applies, unless that person satisfies the Registrar—
+  (b) any person who the Registrar or the FMA is satisfied was, within a period of 5 years before a notice was given to that person under subsection (5) (whether that period commenced before or after the commencement of this section), a director of, or concerned in, or a person who took part in, the management of, 2 or more companies to which this section applies, unless that person satisfies the Registrar or the FMA—
     (i) that the manner in which the affairs of all, or all but one, of those companies were managed was not wholly or partly responsible for them being companies in relation to which this section applies; or
     (ii) that it would not be just or equitable for the power to be exercised.
-(5) The Registrar must not exercise the power conferred by subsection (3) unless— (a) not less than 10 working days' notice of the fact that the Registrar intends to consider the exercise of it is given to the person; and
+(5) The Registrar or the FMA must not exercise the power conferred by subsection (3) unless— (a) not less than 10 working days' notice of the fact that the Registrar or the FMA intends to consider the exercise of it is given to the person; and
-  (b) the Registrar considers any representations made by the person.
+  (b) the Registrar or the FMA considers any representations made by the person.
 (6) No person to whom a notice under subsection (3) applies shall be a director or promoter of a company, or be concerned or take part (whether directly or indirectly) in the management of a company.
-(7) Where a person to whom the Registrar has issued a notice under subsection (3) appeals against the issue of the notice under this Act or otherwise seeks judicial review of the notice, the notice remains in full force and effect pending the determination of the appeal or review, as the case may be.
+(7) Where a person to whom the Registrar or the FMA has issued a notice under subsection (3) appeals against the issue of the notice under this Act or otherwise seeks judicial review of the notice, the notice remains in full force and effect pending the determination of the appeal or review, as the case may be.
-(8) The Registrar may, by notice in writing to a person to whom a notice under subsection (3) has been given,—Every such notice shall be published in the Gazette.
+(8) The Registrar or the FMA may, by notice in writing to a person to whom a notice under subsection (3) has been given,—Every such notice shall be published in the Gazette.
   (a) revoke that notice; or
   (b) exempt that person from the notice in relation to a specified company or companies.
 (9) Every person to whom a notice under subsection (3) is given who fails to comply with the notice commits an offence and is liable on conviction to the penalties set out in section 373(4).
 (10) In this section, company includes an overseas company that carries on business in New Zealand.

+### 385A Appeals from FMA's exercise of power under section 385
+(1) A person who is aggrieved by the FMA's exercise of a power under section 385 may appeal to the court within 15 working days after the date that the notice is published in the Gazette under section 385(3), or within any further time as the court may allow.
+(2) On hearing the appeal, the court may approve the FMA's exercise of the power or may give any directions or make any determination in the matter that the court thinks fit.
+(3) Section 370 provides for appeals from the Registrar's acts or decisions under section 385.

 ### 386 Liability for contravening section 385
 A person who acts in contravention of a notice under section 385 is personally liable to—while that person was so acting.